sjmog/terraform-hetzner-cloudflare/README.md

 You can create more servers by updating `web_servers_count` or `accessories_count` in `variables.tf`.
 If there is more than one web server, a load balancer will be created and all the web servers will be added to it.

 In case multiple servers of different types are created, the naming will be `web-1`, `web-2`, `accessories-1`, and `accessories-2`, as opposed to `web`, `accessories`, the default naming convention.

+It also creates a Cloudflare record and a Page Rule for the given domain and subdomain.

 > [!IMPORTANT]
 > If you are copying this workflow, you should change the SSH keys in `cloudinit/base.yml` to your own.